bhaaskara/InterviewQA/kubernetes_QA.md

 ...

 # What is an Operator?
-"Operators are software extensions to K8s which make use of custom resources to manage applications and their components.
-Operators follow Kubernetes principles, notably the control loop."
+Operators are software extensions to K8s which make use of custom resources to manage applications and their components.
+Operators follow Kubernetes principles, notably the control loop.

 # Why do we need Operators?
 The process of managing applications in Kubernetes isn't as straightforward as managing stateless applications, where reaching the desired status and upgrades are both handled the same way for every replica.
 In stateful applications, upgrading each replica might require different handling due to the stateful nature of the app, each replica might be in a different status.
 As a result, we often need a human operator to manage stateful applications.
 Kubernetes Operator is supposed to assist with this.

-This will also help with automating a standard process on multiple Kubernetes clusters
+This will also help with automating a standard process on multiple Kubernetes clusters.

 # What is Ingress Default Backend?
-It specifies what to do with an incoming request to the Kubernetes cluster that isn't mapped to any backend i.e what to do when no rules being defined for the incoming HTTP request If the default backend service is not defined, it's recommended to define it so that users still see some kind of message instead of an unclear error
+It specifies what to do with an incoming request to the Kubernetes cluster that isn't mapped to any backend i.e what to do when no rules being defined for the incoming HTTP request If the default backend service is not defined, it's recommended to define it so that users still see some kind of message instead of an unclear error.

 # What is Kubernetes Load Balancing?
 Load Balancing is one of the most common and standard ways of exposing the services.
 There are two types of load balancing in K8s and they are:

 **Internal load balancer –** This type of balancer automatically balances loads and allocates the pods with the required incoming load.
 **External Load Balancer –** This type of balancer directs the traffic from the external loads to backend pods

 # How to troubleshoot if the POD is not getting scheduled?
 In K8’s scheduler is responsible to spawn pods into nodes.
-There are many factors that can lead to unstartable POD.
+There are many factors that can lead to unstart able POD.
 The most common one is running out of resources, use the commands like `kubectl describe <POD> -n <Namespace>` to see the reason why POD is not started.
 Also, keep an eye on `kubectl` to get events to see all events coming from the cluster.